DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 After a few minutes, ODM should be up and running without using any secrets for installation.

+> An example with more secrets hosted by an external Vault is described in our [Vault with initContainer contrib](../vault-initcontainer/README.md).

 # Reference: List of secrets that you can get directly from your secrets store

 customization.authSecretRef